-7.5.8 UNIT 8 - MODIFICATIONS TO EXISTING ATHY-PORTLAOISE 110KV LINE
+5.5.8 UNIT 8 'MODIFICATIONS TO EXISTING ATHY-PORTLAOISE 110KV LINE'

 - Archaeological monitoring of replacement of polesets AP101 and 102 due to proximity to field systems. - Pre-development archaeological testing of AP105 due to its location in an area high in occurrence of crop-marked field systems.
 A report on the testing should be submitted to the Local Authority and the DAHG for consideration.
-Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required. - Access tracks which extend close to a recorded monument or cultural heritage feature should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track.
+Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required.